Glenorchy, New Zealand: Blanket Bay

 Blanket Bay, located just to the south of Glenorchy, is the site of the settlement's airstrip.
 The bay's name dates from the shearing of sheep in the area by 19th-century farmers, who would shelter in rudimentary tents close to the bay's shore made from blankets.

+Transportation

+Glenorchy Aerodrome is a small general aviation airfield situated just south of the township near Lake Wakatipu.
+The airstrip includes two helipads, and is primarily used by small private planes and by helicopters, mainly from the Department of Conservation.
+The Queenstown Airport Corporation manages the airstrip & provides maintenance services.